 Cheesemonger Tip: Seasonal Cheeses

 Many must-try cheeses are only offered on a rotating, seasonal basis.
-Upland Cheese’s award-winning Rush Creek Reserve is one such cheese, produced only in the fall.
+Award-winning Rush Creek Reserve from Uplands Cheese is one such cheese, produced only in the fall.
 Why are some cheeses seasonal?
 As the seasons change, so does the flavor and properties of the milk cheesemakers use.
 Cheesemakers carefully time their work to take advantage of this to make limited edition, one-of-a-kind cheeses.

 Tip #3: Keep an Open Mind